 - Complete the Active Transportation Plan Gaps Assessment - This activity is underway and will identify where gaps exist for sidewalks and trails within the current transportation network and prioritize locations to reduce those gaps.

-The northern portion of St. Albert Trail has been identified as a priority area for transportation network improvements and will be converted from the existing wide rural cross-section to an urban cross-section aligning to the Complete Streets Guidelines.
-Areas that the City will be exploring include:
+The northern portion of St. Albert Trail, from Boudreau Road/Giroux Road to the northern City limits, has been identified as a priority area for transportation network improvements and will be converted from the existing wide rural cross-section to an urban cross-section aligning to the Complete Streets Guidelines.

 - November 15, 2017 - First Open House – Identify community priorities

 - Winter 2017/2018 – Draft Design Guidelines and Specifications